An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to

 with the shorthand

-that will be of further use shortly.
-We then insert Equation~(\ref{eq:rho_a}) into the second transformation (\ref{eq:beta_ren}) to obtain
+which will be of further use shortly.
+We then insert Equation~(\ref{eq:rho_a}) into the second transformation formula (\ref{eq:beta_ren}) to obtain

-as an equation for the desired second coordinate $z$, which, while still being implicit in nature, for given $(a, \betaren)$ only depends on a single argument.
-Equation~(\ref{eq:beta_z}) may be interpreted as giving the isochrone label of a fluid element located at height $z$ while sliding along streamline $a$.
+as an implicit equation for the coordinate $z$.
+For fixed $a$, this equation only depends on a single argument and may be interpreted as giving the isochrone label of a fluid element located at height $z$ while sliding along streamline $a$.
 It is clear from this interpretation, and also easy to verify via

 that $z \mapsto \beta_a(z)$ is strictly monotonous.
-Being additionally also strictly concave ($\beta_a^{\prime\prime}(z)<0$ for $z>1/2$), our implicit Equation~(\ref{eq:beta_z}) is well suited for an iterative solver based on Newton's method, which in this case reads
+Since it is also strictly concave, i.e., $\beta_a^{\prime\prime}(z)<0$ for $z>1/2$, Equation~(\ref{eq:beta_z}) is well suited for an iterative solver based on Newton's method, which in this case reads